kcoffland/salary-predictions/README.md

 Found in the [scripts](scripts/) folder are the files used to help me throughout the project.
 NaiveModel.py provides the baseline model.
 Preprocessing.py holds the preprocessing object used in developing the pipeline. helpers.py has all the functions that were utilized throughout the notebooks and model building.

+If the jupyter notebooks fail to load, there are markdown backups of every file in the [backups](backups/) folder.
+These should work whether or not GitHub can currently handle Jupyter NoteBooks.